Have you ever felt “the big chill”?

 So there it is.
 When you feel the big chill – when you’re shaken by a conversation, or an article, or a presentation that challenges your core convictions – don’t panic.
 Instead, use the system.
 First isolate the claims.
 Second, list the reasons.
 Third, do the assessment.
 You’ll be amazed at how effective this simple tool can be.

 Greg Koukl is the author of Tactics, an apologetics primer, and is the founder and president of Stand to Reason, an organization that seeks to equip Christians to be knowledgeable, wise, and godly ambassadors of Christ.
-This article is reprinted with permission.
+This article is reprinted with permission and first appeared in the magazine in 2017.